thomasdiggs/Codewars/README.md

 # Codewars

-A Collection of my solutions written in C and C# to problems from Codewars.com.
+A collection of solutions for problems on Codewars.com written in C and C#.